fastapi/fastapi/docs/alternatives.md

 Flask is a "microframework", it doesn't include database integrations nor many of the things that come by default in Django.

-This simplicity and flexibility allows doing things like using NoSQL databases as the main data storage system.
+This simplicity and flexibility allow doing things like using NoSQL databases as the main data storage system.

 As it is very simple, it's relatively intuitive to learn, although the documentation gets somewhat technical at some points.